Truck Driver Tax Deductions

 According to the tax code, many options allow writing off the cost of the truck.

-• You can also immediately expense the vehicle up to an amount of $510,000 in the tax year (the tax season) that the asset is put into service.
+- You can also immediately expense the vehicle up to $510,000 in the tax year (the tax season) that the asset is put into service.

-These allow the owner-operators to pick any amount to write-off as per their convenience.
+These allow the owner-operators to pick any amount to write off at their convenience.
 The IRS permits a recovery period of:

 13) Child and Dependent Care Expenses

-This enables you to recover some expenses that you may have incurred for the care of a child or dependent.
-To qualify for the credit the child must be under 13 years; however, in the case of disabled spouses or children, the eligibility is regardless of the age.
+This enables you to recover expenses from caring for a child or dependent.
+To qualify for the credit, the child must be under 13 years; however, for disabled spouses or children, the eligibility is regardless of age.

 14) Child Tax Credit

-You could claim a credit for an amount of up to $1,000 for every child under 17 years of age living with you and more than half of the child’s living expenses must be borne by you.
+You could claim a credit of up to $1,000 for every child under 17 years of age living with you, and more than half of the child’s living expenses must be borne by you.

 15) Earned Income Tax Credit

-This tax refund credit is based on your business income and provides reduced tax liability of around $6,000 or more.
-This was developed originally for workers with a low income but has been not extended to middle-class families and individuals.
+This tax refund credit is based on your trucking business income and provides reduced tax liability of around $6,000 or more.
+This was developed originally for workers with a low income but has not been extended to middle-class families and individuals.

 16) Medical Expenses & Exams

-Even out-of-pocket fees for medical exams and other medical expenses are deductible — if they are required by the employer.
+Even out-of-pocket fees for medical exams and other medical expenses are deductible — if the employer requires them.
 Deductibility applies only if the amount exceeds a particular threshold.

-While we’re at it, one tip we can share here is to fill up your health savings account (HSA).
+One tip we can share while we’re at it is to fill up your health tax savings account (HSA).
 Funds that go into such an account are pre-tax, meaning you can use them to ensure your HSA is full and functioning (which might come in handy depending on whether you qualify for government subsidies for monthly insurance premiums—see below), while at the same time lowering your tax burden.

-The second tip is regarding paying monthly insurance premiums and government subsidies for social security.
-If you apply for health insurance through the government, you need to make an estimation of annual family income first.
-If it is under a particular threshold, you can apply for subsidies for your monthly insurance premiums payments.
+The second tip concerns paying monthly insurance premiums and government subsidies for social security.
+If you apply for health insurance through the government, you need to estimate annual family income first.
+You can apply for monthly insurance premium subsidies if it is under a particular threshold.

 This comes with a caveat, though.
-If your actual annual family income turned out to be higher than your estimation, you will be required to pay back the balance.
+If your actual annual family income turns out to be higher than your estimation, you must pay back the balance.

 What Expenses Aren’t Deductible?

-As an owner-operator truck driver, you incur several expenses.
-However, if you don’t claim all the expenses, you may end up paying more tax than necessary.
-These expense lists are regarded as itemized expense lists instead of standard expense lists.
-If you itemize all your expenses, you can claim more by way of deductions.
-However, you need to keep all the receipts and organized records of your expenses.
+As an owner-operator truck driver, you incur load expenses.
+You may pay more tax if you don’t claim them.
+These expense lists are regarded as itemized expense lists, not standard expense lists.
+If you itemize all expenses, you can claim deductions.
+You must keep all receipts and organize records of your expenses.

-You don’t have to memorize the tax law by heart in order to benefit from applicable deductions!
-You could use the services of a tax professional, who can help you file your returns and get your money back.
+You don’t have to memorize the tax law by heart to benefit from applicable deductions!
+You could use the services of a tax professional who can help you file your returns and get your money back.

-Here are some general tips that would pay to follow in order to make the best out of standard deductions, pay tax on time, and avoid penalties and audits from the IRS.
+Here are some general tips that would pay to follow to make the best out of standard deductions, pay tax on time, and avoid penalties and audits from the IRS.

-Prepare Documents and Your Tax Return in Time
+Prepare Documents and Your Tax Return on Time

-Contractors will need their 1099-NEC form (which they use to report income for their services given) by January 31 the year that follows the tax year reported.
-You’d want to have this form sent to the contractors and then to the IRS well ahead, probably by mid-January at the latest.
+Contractors will need their 1099-NEC form (which they use to report income for their services given) by January 31, the year that follows the tax year reported.
+You’d want this form sent to the contractors and then to the IRS well ahead, probably by mid-January.

-• It’s an obligation for you to do it, and if you don’t you might get penalized for underpayment (calculated on how much you owe);
+- You must do it, and if you don’t, you might get penalized for underpayment (calculated on how much you owe);

-Probably the best approach here is to have an accountant get everything you have in order well before you need to submit them (see below).
+The best approach is to have an accountant get everything you have in order well before submitting them (see below).

 Hire an Accountant

-We know, we know.
-Taxes are boring.
-Filing tax returns and forms — even more so.
-Luckily, there are people who seem to revel in looking at those piles of documents and extract something meaningful out of them: accountants.
+We know that taxes are boring.
+Filing tax returns and forms is boring.
+Some people revel in looking at them, working on their tax savings, and extracting something meaningful from them: accountants.

-In the case you find filing taxes cumbersome and bland, our advice would be to employ an accountant or a tax consultant.
-They will go through all the documents you send over them and will petition you for any additional info they might need.
-In the end, they will produce a filled tax return ready to be submitted to the IRS.
+If you find filing taxes cumbersome and bland, our advice would be to employ an accountant or a tax consultant.
+They will review all the documents you send them and petition you for any additional info they might need.
+Ultimately, they will produce a filled tax return ready to be submitted to the IRS.

-This doesn’t rescind your obligation to keep all the relevant documentation so that you can send it to your accountant, of course.
+This doesn’t rescind your obligation to keep all the relevant documentation so you can send it to your accountant.
 Also, accountants and consultants are not machines, and they serve other clients besides yourself.
-So make sure you submit all documentation they require well ahead of Tax Day.
+So make sure you submit all required documentation well before Tax Day.

 Can Truck Drivers Deduct Meals?